callumflack/callum-flack-design/pages/_posts/how-to-publish-your-newsletter-so-you-own-your-writing.md

 readingTime: 5
 assets:
   cover: /images/post-how-to-publish-your-newsletter-cover.jpg
-hero:
-  titleWidth: lg:w-10/12
 nextPost:
   title: The paradigm shift in website publishing
   link: /blog/the-paradigm-shift-in-website-publishing
   hero: /images/post-publishing-tools.jpg
 tags:
   - notes
 ---

  <!-- (that's the crystallised line that clearly defines an idea, found in the littoral zone of one's mind) -->

 Heads up!
 This workflow was dependent upon Mailchimp allowing free access to their ["import by URL"](https://mailchimp.com/help/import-html-from-url-to-create-a-campaign/) function, which is no longer the case as of September 2019.
-That's how the web works these days ¯\_(ツ)_/¯ I now use [Substack](https://thelittoralline.substack.com), even though it is "locked away". {.Alert}
+That's how the web works these days ¯\_(ツ)\_/¯ I now use [Substack](https://thelittoralline.substack.com), even though it is "locked away". {.Alert}

 I write a newsletter called [The Littoral Line](https://callumflack.design/the-littoral-line).
 It's mostly an outlet for me to summarise and clarify my thoughts about what I've found interesting, and to share them with other people.
 I took the road less travelled when I set up my newsletter.
 Mostly to play with the available systems to find a way to publish in markdown, with the least friction possible.
 Partly because _I was concerned about owning my writing._ That's not to say I thought it valuable, but that I just don't like the aesthetics of having it locked away on some platform, ready to be forgotten and lost forever when the platform gets acquihired.

 _I wanted it to be just a folder of files on my computer so that I could simply create a new blank document and start writing._ But I also wanted those files to work as a publishing system.
 What follows is a short explanation of how I do this.

 ## The newsletter system

 So I own my writing, I create a website of newsletter posts which I publish to a subdomain of this site: [thelittoralline.callumflack.design](https://thelittoralline.callumflack.design).
 Then I import each post into Mailchimp via its URL to create a new email campaign. _This means I never write within the email delivery platform.
 And all my letters are just markdown files_, just as they are on this website's blog.

 Yes, I still use Mailchimp to send out the actual emails.
 I always try to defer to the best available tools for the job, and because I have no wish to learn about email delivery I definitely want to defer this difficult technical job to one of the many excellent freemium products available.

 <!-- (For interest's sake, some other options I tested included [button.email](https://buttondown.email/), [Substack](https://substack.com/) and [Revue](https://www.getrevue.co/).) -->